tramitit/guides/en/romania/real_estate_purchase_agreement.md

 categories:
 - Romania
 date: '2024-06-07'
-description: Understand the steps to finalize a property sale in Romania through a legal Real Estate Purchase Agreement.
-Required documents and providers included.
+description: Learn how to draft a real estate purchase agreement in Romania.
+Discover the required documents, legal procedures, and essential steps for a smooth transaction.
 draft: false
-meta_title: 'Romania Real Estate Purchase Agreement: Steps & Documents'
+meta_title: Real Estate Purchase Agreement Guide for Romania - Essential Steps
-title: 'Romania Real Estate Purchase Agreement: Steps & Documents'
+title: Real Estate Purchase Agreement Guide for Romania - Essential Steps
 translationKey: romania-real_estate_purchase_agreement
 ---

 ## Description
 ### What is it?